LittleBigSalino/Jon.Wpf.CustomControls/Docs/WatermarkTextBox.md

 ---

-Please replace `your-github-username` and `your-repo-name` with your actual GitHub username and repository name in the `Installation` section.
+Please replace `your-github-username` and `your-repo-name` with your actual GitHub username and repository name in the `Installation` section (if you're using the git method).
 Adjust any other sections as necessary for your specific project.